abdullahahmed001/Food-Mangement_System/README.md

 # Food Management System

 ## Overview
-The Food Management System is a prototype designed to help manage food-related tasks, including inventory tracking, order management, and report generation.
+FoodSync is a food management system designed to help manage food-related tasks, including inventory tracking, order management, and report generation.
 This system aims to streamline food management processes for businesses and individuals.

 ## Features
 - **Inventory Management**: Track and manage food inventory effectively.